 #3: Freshen Up & Enhance Old Content

 When people visit your site, they expect to see fresh and updated content.
-Even the search engines favor sites that keep their content up to date.
+Even search engines favor sites that keep their content up to date.

 #4: Beat Competition Using the Power of Schema

-It has been found that almost 35 percent of Google search results are seen with Rich Snippets supported wit Schema.
+It has been found that almost 35 percent of Google search results are seen with Rich Snippets supported with Schema.

 However, the surprising fact found was, only a minuscule 0.3% of sites are actually using the Schema tool, even though it has been approved by Google.

 So what exactly is Schema and why is it important?

 These can be added to a page in order to produce a much more detailed description that is seen in the search engine result pages.

 When you search on Google, you can find Rich Snippets created by Schema for all kinds of pages — right from movie ratings to recipes to videos.